 MFWP has primary responsibility regarding the public bison hunt, in cooperation with MDOL, as directed by state statute.
-The CSKT, NPT, Shoshone-Bannock Tribes (SBT), the Confederated Tribes of the Umatilla Reservation (CTUIR), Confederated Tribes and Bands of the Yakama Nation (Yakama Nation), and the Blackfeet Nation are all treaty tribes that have reserved aboriginal hunting rights on open and unclaimed lands found within the state of Montana.
+The CSKT, NPT, Shoshone-Bannock Tribes (SBT), the Confederated Tribes of the Umatilla Reservation (CTUIR), Confederated Tribes and Bands of the Yakama Nation (Yakama Nation), and the Blackfeet Nation are all treaty tribes that have reserved aboriginal hunting rights within the state of Montana.